 You begin to see the practical issues involved in putting a hex beam up on 40 meters.
 Yes, it is possible and a few home brewers have done it.
 But no commercial maker of hex beams has successfully marketed a 40 meter hex beam for the reasons explained above.

 The next question is, my tuner can get me pretty good 40 meter SWR on my 20 -10 meter hex beam.
 Wouldn’t that work then?
 You could probably tune your gutter system with some of the highly capable tuners available today, but low SWR doesn’t mean good performance in radiating and receiving.
 (Remember, you can put a 50 ohm resistor across your radio antenna terminals and get perfect SWR.)
 And application of high power on 40 meters to your 20 -10 meter hex beam causes very high voltages to develop on the terminals that could damage the beam.

 Well, what about stringing a 40 meter dipole on the frame of my hex?
 You could do that of course, but the antenna modeling shows that there would not be much directionality on 40 meters; the 40 meter wire so configured is virtually omni-directional.
 It even requires a separate feedline.
 And unfortunately, it not only adds weight to the hex but it interacts especially with the 15 meter hex wires.
 So what is the point; why not just string the 40 meter wire in trees and leave the hex alone to do its work on 20 – 10 meters?

 Bottom line, unless you want to buy yourself a large field somewhere, spend a fortune on a tower and go for a 40 meter hex beam or SteppIR, just use that 40 meter wire stretched between trees in your yard and do what the rest of us do.
 Live with it.
-If you just gotta have a bodacious signal, spend a fortune and get an amplifier.
+If you just gotta have a bodacious signal, spend a few grand and get an amplifier.